apivideo/api.video-java-client/docs/PlayerThemesApi.md

   public static void main(String[] args) {
     ApiVideoClient client = new ApiVideoClient("YOUR_API_TOKEN");
     // if you rather like to use the sandbox environment:
-    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", Environment.SANDBOX);
+    // ApiVideoClient client = new ApiVideoClient("YOU_SANDBOX_API_TOKEN", ApiVideoClient.Environment.SANDBOX);

     PlayerThemesApi apiInstance = client.playerThemes();

-    String sortBy = "name"; // createdAt is the time the player was created. updatedAt is the time the player was last updated.
+    String sortBy = "createdAt"; // createdAt is the time the player was created. updatedAt is the time the player was last updated.
 The time is presented in ISO-8601 format.
     String sortOrder = "asc"; // Allowed: asc, desc.
 Ascending for date and time means that earlier values precede later ones.
 Descending means that later values preced earlier ones.
     Integer currentPage = 1; // Choose the number of search results to return per page.
 Minimum value: 1 Integer pageSize = 25; // Results per page.
 Allowed values 1-100, default is 25.